 - Long-term disability or supportive care

-To maximize the amount of compensation you’re able to recover for your case, call the nationally recognized lawyers at the Wilshire Law Firm at (800) 501-3011 or use our online contact form.
+To maximize the amount of compensation you’re able to recover for your case, call our nationally recognized lawyers at the Wilshire Law Firm at (800) 501-3011.
 We work on a contingency-fee basis, which means you don’t pay us any legal fees unless we win your case.
 Our team is ready to fight for you and your family!